btomblin/best-practices/accessibility.md

 ### Section 508

-  - Satisfy each item of the HHS.gov [Email 508 Checklist](https://www.hhs.gov/web/section-508/making-files-accessible/checklist/email-508-checklist/index.html)
+  - Satisfy each item of the [Email 508 Checklist](checklists/email-508-checklist.md)

 ## Testing